 When a baby’s lips or mouth do not form properly during pregnancy, it can result in birth defects known as cleft lip and cleft palate.
 These orofacial clefts are fairly common and can typically be treated with a full-team approach, often involving a wide range of medical disciplines.
-Oral surgery is often a key component, and at Mid-Kansas Oral & Maxillofacial Surgery, we have provided surgical intervention for many cleft lip and cleft palate cases in the Wichita, KS area.
+Oral surgery is often a key component, and at Mid-Kansas Oral & Maxillofacial Surgery, we have provided surgical intervention for many cleft lip and cleft palate cases.

 What Causes a Cleft Palate?